 Parking is at a small area just off the road at Grid Ref : SH317926 (Lat : 53.4039°N, Lon : 4.5327°W), from where a narrow kissing gate opens to a footpath which follows a small stream to Hen Borth and Porth Tywodog.
-These beaches can then be reached by following the coastal path westwards.
+Carmel Head and neighbouring beaches can then be reached by following the coastal path westwards.

-After Porth Tywodog, the next cove is Porth Newydd (Grid Ref : SH306929) - a small shingle cove backed by grassy banks.
+After the wide bay of Porth Tywodog, the next cove is Porth Newydd (Grid Ref : SH306929) - a small shingle cove backed by grassy banks.
 The next cove is Porth Padrig (above) - a beach of small shingle and rocks with some small patches of sand.
 On the western side of the bay is a mine adit, which can be explored with the aid of a torch.
 This divides into two passages after a short distance, the longer of the two having a total length of about 20 yards.
 Access to the shore from the coastal path is a rough but easy path, following a small stream.
-The beach looks out towards the island of West Mouse.
+The beach looks out towards the island of West Mouse (Maen y Bugail).

 Next along is the small, shingle cove of Porth Gron (Grid Ref : SH302927).
 A short distance further west is Porth yr Ebol (Grid Ref : SH300928) - a beach of mostly shingle.
-Access from the coastal path following a small stream down to the shore.
+Access is from the coastal path, following a small stream onto the shore.
 Its name translates as 'Port of the Colt'.
 The last tiny cove before Carmel Head is Porth y Wig (Grid Ref : SH296930) - a small rocky cove at the end of a small gully.

 The photos were taken an hour before low tide.